 Target Specific Devices

-After a 2013 update, Google AdWords allows businesses choose the kind of devices their ads will be displayed on.
+After a 2013 update, Google Ads allows businesses choose the kind of devices their ads will be displayed on.
 For the search network, you can choose between desktops, tablets, and mobile devices.
 On the display network businesses can even drill down even further and target specific devices like iPhones or Windows.
 Bid adjustments allow automatically bidding higher or lower on devices that are more likely to convert on your site.
 Tip: Looking at conversion and ecommerce data in Analytics.

 Pay Only For Results